phpbb/documentation/development/extensions/modification_to_extension.rst

         return array('\phpbb\db\migration\data\v310\alpha1');
      }

-All further updates can now require this Migration and so also require the 3.1.0-a1 Migration.
+All further Newspage migrations can now require Newspage's first migration file, and thus all will be also dependent on phpBB's 3.1.0-a1 migration.

 A complete file could look like this: